stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 the main branch was the Marocchino.
 I had never paid much attention to the Marocchino pipeline.

-Around the same time author or Marocchino sent a mail mentioning he could not used the new GCC port as is was missing Single and Double precision FPU support.
+Around the same time the author of Marocchino sent a mail mentioning he could not used the new GCC port as is was missing Single and Double precision FPU support.
 Using the new verification pipeline I set out to start working on adding single and double precision floating point support to the OpenRISC gcc port.
 My verification target would be the Marocchino pipeline.

 After some initial investigation I found this CPU was much more than a new pipeline for the mor1kx with a special FPU.
 The marocchino has morphed into a complete re-implementation